 Pulau Tiga Marine Park

 Located opposite the swampy Kilas Peninsula are three small coral reef islands, Pulau Tiga, Pulau Kalampunian Besar, and Pulau Kalampunian Damit.
 The park has been named after ‘Pulau Tiga’, the biggest of the three islands.
 Gazetted in 1978, the reserve covers 158sq.km and has a unique and particularly rich marine flora and fauna.
 Dubbed Survivor Islands from the reality television show that was filmed here, the unadulterated islands offer some good prospects for snorkeling and diving.

 Sipandan Island has been chosen amongst the top five diving sites of the world.
 As it is an oceanic island, it is home to some of the most assorted variety of gorgeous marine life.
 For avid divers, this island is a paradise in itself.
 It was also declared a bird sanctuary in 1993, providing tourists a glimpse of migratory birds such as the wood sandpiper, greater sand plover and common sandpiper.
 Surprisingly, this island is so small, that just a 25-minute walk is enough to orbit the island!

 Founded in 1977 to protect endangered species of turtles, the Turtle Island Marine Park consists of three islands - Selingan, Gulisan, and Bakungan Kechil.
-The Park encompasses a total area of 1,740 hectares, which includes the islands, seas and the surrounding reefs.
+The Park encompasses a total area of 1,740-hectares, which includes the islands, seas, and the surrounding reefs.
 Its main attractions are the ‘Greens’ and ‘Hawkbill’s’ turtles which come ashore every night to lay their eggs.
 Hatcheries on the islands take care of the eggs and see to that the turtles are left in their natural environment after hatching.
-Apart from the turtles, the coral reefs are also famous for water sports such as scuba diving and snorkelling as well!
+Apart from the turtles, the coral reefs are also famous for water sports such as scuba diving and snorkeling as well!